ElihuJones/pigs-and-bulls/README.md

                   * they see a score screen, and what the word was.
   * User can choose to play again or exit console.

-If 2 players is chosen:
+If 2 players are chosen:
 * Player 1  inputs 5 letter word
     * Input word checked for valid input, if invalid, output invalid input and state input requirements to the user.
 * Player 2 inputs 5 letter word